-

 Deck Review: The Wyrd of Sarah Howard

-Ever since The Wyrd of Sarah Howard reached me from half a world away a couple of weeks ago I have been OBSESSED.
-Like, totally head over heels in love.
-The artist and creator, Gabi Angus-West, recently did a small reprint of this previously out-of-print Oracle Deck.
-I spotted it on Fairlight Tarot‘s Instagram feed when they posted about receiving their deck, and it was like that bit in movies where the camera zooms in on the love interest and everything slows down and goes all glow-y and shiny swimmy.
-It was very unexpected, because I am not an Oracle person at all.
-I have two Oracle decks (as opposed…
+Ever since The Wyrd of Sarah Howard* reached me from half a world away a couple of weeks ago I have been OBSESSED.
+Like, totally head over heels in love. [*I’ve removed the links to Angus West’s old website and shop as it appears to now go to some weird scammy page.
+If you love the deck you can contact Gabi via Insta here] The artist and creator, Gabi Angus-West, recently did a small reprint of this previously out-of-print Oracle Deck.
+I spotted it on Fairlight Tarot‘s Instagram feed when they posted about receiving their deck, and it was like that bit in movies where the camera zooms in on…

 -